Journal of Undergraduate Reports in Physics (JURP)

 - Articles are asked to be letter length, or approximately 3 printed pages with references, figures, and all text.

-- All accepted articles will be available online through AIPP.
-Some articles will be physucally printed, in part or in whole.
+- All accepted articles will be available online through AIPP and SPS electronically.

 - Articles over 3 pages may not be printed or printed in their entirety.
 Accepted articles with delayed or long review periods may not be physically printed.

-A printing of JURP, containing a highlighted selection of submissions, will be sent to all SPS members each summer and is considered a collection of student writing throughout the previous academic year.
+A physical printing of JURP, containing a highlighted selection of submissions, will be sent to all SPS dues paying members each summer and is considered a collection of student writing throughout the previous academic year.

 All current SPS members in good standing with the SPS National organization are eligible to submit to JURP.
 The author(s) must have performed all the work reported in the paper as an undergraduate student(s).
 Members must submit their work within 18 months of completing their undergraduate degree.

 All SPS members interested in submitting to JURP must complete an online application, first.
-Please note that to submit your paper, your SPS advisor and/or faculty member of the department in which the research was done must review and certify that he/she has reviewed your paper in the online application system.
-After your report is submitted, it will be sent to an official reviewer.
-Once reviewed, you will receive communication from the SPS National Office indicating whether your report has been accepted, needs editing, or will not be included in JURP.
+Please note that to submit your paper, your SPS adviser and/or faculty member of the department in which the research was done must review and certify that they have reviewed your paper using the online application system.
+After your report is submitted, your report will be sent to the editor for review, and then to a reviewer for evaluation.
+Once reviewed, you will receive communication from the editor and the SPS central office indicating whether your report has been accepted, requires editS, or will not be included in JURP.
+Note that the time period for edits is often limited (2 weeks).
+Failure to submit edits in the time frame outlined by the editor will result in a delay in publication.

 Submissions are accepted throughout the academic year, with a priority deadline of March 15.